KlotzAndrew/klotzandrew.github.io/content/blog/2021/postgres-passing-65535-parameter-limit.md

 ```

 ## Example in golang

-We are going to write up an example that first shows a 100x speed improvement, and second shows our unnest function exceeding our parameter limit.

 For starters we need a running Postgres container to work with, in a new terminal window: